The Heart in Cambridge IGCSE Biology (0610): Structure, Blood Flow and the Cardiac Cycle Explained

 Common mistakes students make

-- Forgetting valves in pathway describe questions.
+- Forgetting to name valves in describe-the-route questions.

 When you need more support